miriamposner/basic_audio_premiere/basic_audio_editing_in_premiere.md

 If you look closely at the trackhead controls for the audio tracks, you'll see that they include a microphone icon.
 Clicking that microphone allows you to record your own voiceover track while your video plays.

-For more on recording a voiceover in Premiere, see [this page](https://helpx.adobe.com/premiere-pro/using/recording-audio.html#:~:text=Record%20a%20voice%2Dover%20on%20an%20audio%20track%20from%20the%20Timeline) (rel=undefined target=undefined).
-For more on how to record good-quality audio (consider your closet!), see [this page](https://guides.library.ucsc.edu/DS/Resources/RecordingAudioAtHome) (rel=undefined target=undefined).
+For more on recording a voiceover in Premiere, see [this page](https://helpx.adobe.com/premiere-pro/using/recording-audio.html#:~:text=Record%20a%20voice%2Dover%20on%20an%20audio%20track%20from%20the%20Timeline).
+For more on how to record good-quality audio (consider your closet!), see [this page](https://guides.library.ucsc.edu/DS/Resources/RecordingAudioAtHome).

 # 21 Learning more about audio in Premiere
 You've learned how to split audio and video, to adjust the volume of individual tracks, to duck audio for dialogue, to manipulate keyframes, and to record your own voice.
 That's a lot!
 And it will likely be enough to carry you through your digital storytelling project.

 However, there's a lot more you can do with audio in Premiere, such as repair terrible audio tracks, add reverb, and get rid of background noise.

-[This chapter](https://learning.oreilly.com/library/view/adobe-premiere-pro/9780137624997/ch11.xhtml#:-:text=11.%20Improving%20Audio) (rel=undefined target=undefined) of *Adobe Premiere Pro Classroom in a Book* will walk you through the steps for improving audio using preset effects.
+[This chapter](https://learning.oreilly.com/library/view/adobe-premiere-pro/9780137624997/ch11.xhtml#:-:text=11.%20Improving%20Audio) of *Adobe Premiere Pro Classroom in a Book* will walk you through the steps for improving audio using preset effects.
 (You'll need to be on the UCLA campus or using the UCLA VPN in order to access it.)

-[This chapter](https://learning.oreilly.com/library/view/adobe-premiere-pro/9781681986883/compend_6.xhtml#:-:text=6%20Audio%20Effects,%26%20Mastering) (rel=undefined target=undefined) of *Adobe Premiere Pro* will give you an exhaustive look at audio editing features.
+[This chapter](https://learning.oreilly.com/library/view/adobe-premiere-pro/9781681986883/compend_6.xhtml#:-:text=6%20Audio%20Effects,%26%20Mastering) of *Adobe Premiere Pro* will give you an exhaustive look at audio editing features.
 (You'll also need to be on a UCLA network to use this book.)

-Or if you prefer learning from video, [this chapter](https://www.linkedin.com/learning-login/share?account=95316746&amp;forceAccount=false&amp;redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Fpremiere-pro-2022-essential-training%2Faudio-editing-building-the-soundtrack%3Ftrk%3Dshare_video_url%26shareId%3DnbSBCAguQmKkc22zZL0qPg%253D%253D) (rel=undefined target=undefined) (UCLA or VPN only) of the LinkedIn Learning course [Premiere Pro 2022 Essential Training](https://www.linkedin.com/learning-login/share?account=95316746&amp;forceAccount=false&amp;redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Fpremiere-pro-2022-essential-training%3Ftrk%3Dshare_ent_url%26shareId%3DnbSBCAguQmKkc22zZL0qPg%253D%253D) (rel=undefined target=undefined) will give you a detailed look at Premiere's audio editing functions.
+Or if you prefer learning from video, [this chapter](https://www.linkedin.com/learning-login/share?account=95316746&amp;forceAccount=false&amp;redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Fpremiere-pro-2022-essential-training%2Faudio-editing-building-the-soundtrack%3Ftrk%3Dshare_video_url%26shareId%3DnbSBCAguQmKkc22zZL0qPg%253D%253D) (UCLA or VPN only) of the LinkedIn Learning course [Premiere Pro 2022 Essential Training](https://www.linkedin.com/learning-login/share?account=95316746&amp;forceAccount=false&amp;redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Fpremiere-pro-2022-essential-training%3Ftrk%3Dshare_ent_url%26shareId%3DnbSBCAguQmKkc22zZL0qPg%253D%253D) will give you a detailed look at Premiere's audio editing functions.